guillaumebrunerie/Chromiarch-OS/README.md

 We will now replace the (read-write) BIOS by the dev BIOS which will accept a self-signed kernel and then remove rootfs verification by the kernel.

+To install the dev BIOS, run the following command:

+    (co) # chromeos-firmwareupdate --mode=todev

+and reboot (the warning screen will not be the same).
+Now you should be using the dev firmware and you can remove rootfs verification with the command

+    (co) # /usr/share/vboot/bin/make_dev_ssd.sh --remove_rootfs_verification

-To install the dev BIOS, run the command "chromeos-firmwareupdate --mode=todev" (as root) and reboot (the warning screen will not be the same).
-Now you should be using the dev firmware and you can remove rootfs verification with the command "/usr/share/vboot/bin/make_dev_ssd.sh --remove_rootfs_verification" (the command will actually not work because it is dangerous to touch the partition you are not currently using, but it will tell you the right "--partitions n" argument to add).
+(the command will actually not work because it is dangerous to touch the partition you are not currently using, but it will tell you the right "--partitions n" argument to add).

 If you reboot now, you should have rootfs verification disabled and mounted read-write.
 You can check it with rootdev (should give you a /dev/sda*), mount, or try to create a